8.0 PDP’s Future Sustainability

 - Provide crucial continuing professional education for the public and not-for-profit workforce.

 - Demonstrate the significant connection between effectively transforming policy to practice.

 - Formulate research and practice opportunities for faculty and students.

 - Design state-of-the-art programs that advance skill development, knowledge gain, and learning.

 - Promote and encourage staff development and learning opportunities for its employees.

-PDP foresees expanding its overall portfolio through ongoing collaboration with the Center for International Development (CID), the School of Social Welfare, the School of Public Health, the College of Emergency Preparedness, Homeland Security and Cybersecurity (CEHC), Albany Law School, Rockefeller College, and other centers in Rockefeller College.
-These efforts will focus on intensifying its e-learning training platform, developing leadership development programs for the public workforce, expanding its workforce impact evaluations, and pursuing collaborative grants and contracts which address the needs of continuing professional education for the public sector.
+PDP anticipates further expanding its portfolio through ongoing collaboration with the Center for International Development (CID), the School of Social Welfare (SSW), the School of Public Health (SPH), the College of Emergency Preparedness, Homeland Security and Cybersecurity (CEHC), Albany Law School, Rockefeller College, and other University centers.
+These efforts will focus on intensifying its e-learning training platform, developing leadership development programs for the public workforce, expanding its workforce impact evaluations, and pursuing collaborative grants and contracts, which address the needs of continuing professional education for the public sector.

-PDP’s approach to these ambitious initiatives will not supplant its ongoing commitment to fully meet its primary mission of serving the public and not-for-profit workforce in New York State.
+PDP’s approach to these ambitious initiatives will not displace its unending commitment to meet its primary mission of serving the public and not-for-profit workforce in New York State.